How to get affordable car insurance after a drunk driving conviction

-In fact, a 2016 investigation by NewsCorp has shown that one of Australia’s largest insurance providers does not place any significant premium increases on people convicted of driving under the influence of drugs or alcohol, while other insurers will not even offer cover, or will only do so at a considerably higher price.
+While some insurance providers don’t place any significant premium increases on people convicted of driving under the influence of drugs or alcohol, other insurers will not even offer coverage, or will only do so at a considerably higher price.

 Car insurance premiums will often go up over time, and can even be raised considerably by making a no-fault claim.
 As such, one of the main ways to find cost-effective car insurance is by shopping around.
 Returning drivers with DUIs can do the same, and shop around for a policy that has the right cover at an affordable price, and fewer burdens for past offenses.

 There’s no one-size-fits-all approach, and getting multiple quotes from different insurers can help you see where you stand.